 Let us go and make our visit."

 Jess has led an eventful life.
-I will spare her a detailed public narration thereof, and I hope she won't be offended by the following list of salient points.
-She was, for a while, a homeless adolescent (not a runaway or throwaway: she and her mother were homeless together), went through the kind of late teenage period one is lucky to survive (her closest friend from that era - another person I actually like a lot - is currently serving a long prison sentence [2021 note: she got out.
-She's doing fine], and I bet she knew half the Seattleites of her generation who didn't make 21), did a lot of good things related to AIDS education/prevention and the like, briefly attended Smith College (where she did fine on academics, but not on living in a small New England town closely surrounded by the daughters of millionaires), does good, obsessively detailed, artwork, writes like ... well, writes like a writer, and has shown herself to be very good at raising other people's children, which she is currently doing in Berlin as an au pair.
+I will spare her a detailed public narration, and I hope she won't be offended by the following list of salient points.
+She was, for a while, a homeless adolescent (not a runaway or throwaway: she and her mother were homeless together), went through the kind of late teenage period one is lucky to survive (her closest friend from that era—another person I actually like a lot—is currently serving a long prison sentence [2021 note: she got out.
+She's doing fine], and I bet she knew half the Seattleites of her generation who didn't make 21), did a lot of good things related to AIDS education/prevention and the like, briefly attended Smith College (where she did well on academics, but not on living in a small New England town closely surrounded by the daughters of millionaires), does good, obsessively detailed, artwork, writes like ... well, writes like a writer, and has shown herself to be very good at raising other people's children, which she is currently doing in Berlin as an au pair.
 [2021 note: later did very well with a son of her own] I'm toning it way down here: I'll save the rest for the novelization.

-On her current journey she is travelling her with a Berlin-based gay male Bavarian friend named Misha (who is also a really, really nice, interesting person and a serious world traveller, but who will be spared any long stories about himself on the Internet mostly because I already have such a good central character).
-Speaking as we were of Christopher Isherwood, Jess tells me that when she was 14 she wanted to be Sally Bowles.
-[Apparently so did quite a few other girls.]
-At 26, she's more like someone Sally Bowles would have wanted to be.
+On her current journey she is traveling with a Berlin-based gay male Bavarian friend named Misha (who is also a really, really nice, interesting person and a serious world traveler, but who will be spared any long stories about himself on the Internet mostly because I already have such a good central character).
+Speaking as I just was of Christopher Isherwood, Jess tells me that when she was 14 she wanted to be Sally Bowles.
+[Apparently so did quite a few other girls. 🔗] At 26, she's more like someone Sally Bowles would have wanted to be.
 [2021 note: in her mid-forties, she's one of the world's leading consultants on creativity.]

 Although a physically small person (she's supposedly German, Irish, and Native American, but I think there was a pixie in the woodpile), Jess can be a bit larger than life, and in this city where I am thought of as a little loud and flamboyant, walking around with Jess was a bit like being arm in arm with a beacon.
 Unlike most people of whom one could say such a thing, there was nothing embarrassing about her conduct, just widescreen and technicolor in a smallscreen black and white town (not an uptight town, you understand, just a little lacking in production values).
 People in Bucharest do not go into a Liza Minelli imitation while walking down B-dul Regina Elisabeta.
 People in Bucharest do not wear thrift store chic to the Opera.
 But they don't mind when someone else does it (I bet half of them were trying to work out what movie they'd seen her in or whether they could identify her band).

-When they first arrived, Sasha [a co-worker of mine at Unidec/RDC ] [2021 note: sadly, he died of cancer in his early 50s], coming off a 12-hour workday, insisted on playing chauffeur so he and I went to meet them at the Gara du Nord in Sasha's circa '82 Mercedes.
-Sasha was in the mood for a drive, so Jess and Misha's visit started with a whirlwind auto tour of the Northern suburbs, mostly places I'd never been, my god, some of it looks just like Redmond except the lots are a little smaller and there aren't as many trees or hills.
+When they first arrived, Sasha [a co-worker of mine at Unidec/RDC] [2021 note: sadly, he died of cancer in his early 50s], coming off a 12-hour workday, insisted on playing chauffeur so he and I went to meet them at the Gara du Nord in Sasha's circa '82 Mercedes.
+Sasha was in the mood for a drive, so Jess and Misha's visit started with a whirlwind auto tour of the Northern suburbs, mostly places I'd never been, my G-d, some of it looks just like Redmond except the lots are a little smaller and there aren't as many trees or hills.
 Why do rich people choose to live that way next a city where there are magnificent old villas for sale?
 Of course, you could ask the same about much of Seattle's East Side.
 Anyway, I was wondering, isn't it really inconvient for these people when they want to (for example) buy groceries and the answer, of course, is that these people don't buy groceries, they have servants who buy groceries.